Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ## Using Simultaneous Multithreading (SMT)

-Most modern architectures offer simultaneous multithreading (SMT), where physical cores of a CPU are splittet into virtual cores (aka. threads).
+Most modern architectures offer simultaneous multithreading (SMT), where physical cores of a CPU are split into virtual cores (aka. threads).
 This technique allows to run two instruction streams per physical core in parallel.

 At ZIH systems, SMT is available at the partitions `rome` and `alpha`.
 It is deactivated by